Power Outages, Water Shortages As Texas Shivers - UrduPoint

 Power Outages, Water Shortages As Texas Shivers

-Houston, (UrduPoint / Pakistan Point News - 18th Feb, 2021 ) :Millions of people were still without power on Wednesday in Texas, the oil and gas capital of the United States, with some facing water shortages as an unusual winter storm pummeled the southeastern part of country.
+Houston, (UrduPoint / Pakistan Point News - 18th Feb, 2021 ) :Power was gradually being restored but hundreds of thousands of households remained without electricity early Thursday across Texas, the oil and gas capital of the United States, with some facing water shortages as a deadly winter cold spell that pummeled the southeastern part of the country headed east.

 The National Weather Service (NWS) issued a winter storm warning for a swathe of the country ranging from east Texas to the East Coast state of Maryland.